zhanggbj/bosh-softlayer-baremetal-server-release/src/github.com/cloudfoundry-community/vps/README.md

 > **Note:**
 > If any job is not running, run `monit restart` <job-name> to restart it.
 If this doesn't work out, you can check logs under /var/vcap/sys/log and do further investigation.

-- To fully enable virtual guest pooling on SoftLayer, except deploying a VPS, you also need to make director to connect to VPS and enable pooling feature.
+- To fully enable virtual guest pooling on SoftLayer, except deploying a pool server, you also need to make director to connect to it and enable pooling feature.
 Please refer to guide on [bosh-softlayer-cpi-release](https://github.com/cloudfoundry-incubator/bosh-softlayer-cpi-release).